 Start with seconds.

 When you buy second-hand items already in circulation — from vintage shops, thrift shops, consignment shops, yard sales, or sites like eBay and Etsy — you’re saving clothes from crowded landfills and also doing your part to minimize demand for production of newer items.
 Even better: Many worthy nonprofits are supported by thrift store sales.
-(Some of my favorites: Goodwill, Housing Works, Council Thrift Shops.)
+(Some of my favorites: Housing Works, Council Thrift Shops.)

 Stay close to home.